Weight-calibrated estimation for factor models of high-dimensional time series: Introduction

-Without the loss of generality, we assume that the columns of $\bA$ are orthonormal, i.e. $\bA^\T\bA = \bI_{r_0},$ as $(\bA, \bx_t)$ in (\ref{eq.model}) can be replaced by $(\widecheck{\bA}, \bV \bx_t)$, where, e.g., $\bA = \widecheck{\bA} \bV$ is the QR decomposition of $\bA$.
-Even with this orthogonality constraint, $\bA$ can still be replaced by $\bA \bU$ in (\ref{eq.model}) for any $r_0 \times r_0$ orthogonal matrix $\bU$.
-However the linear space spanned by the columns of $\bA$, denoted by ${\cal C}(\bA)$, can be uniquely determined by (\ref{eq.model}) when $\be_t$ is white noise and none of the linear combinations of $\bx_t$ is white noise.
-Then the standard autocovariance-based method is based on the fact that ${\cal C}(\bA)$ can be spanned by the $r_0$ leading eigenvectors, i.e., they correspond to the $r_0$ largest eigenvalues, of $\bOmega_{y}(k)\bOmega_{y}(k)^{\T}$ for any $k\ne 0$ \citep{lam2012factor}.
-Hence the columns of an estimator for ${\bA}$ can be taken as the $r_0$ leading orthonormal eigenvectors of $\sum_{k=1}^{m}\widehat\bOmega_{y}(k)\widehat\bOmega_{y}(k)^{\T}.$ However, such method often suffers from underestimating the number of factors in practice due to its less effectiveness in separating the common and idiosyncratic components in finite samples, not mentioning the existence of the common factors with different strengths in practice.
+Without the loss of generality, we assume that the columns of $\bA$ are orthonormal, i.e. $\bA^{\top}\bA=\bI_{r_0},$ as $(\bA, \bx_t)$ in \eqref{eq.model} can be replaced by $(\widecheck{\bA}, \bV \bx_t)$, where, e.g., $\bA = \widecheck{\bA} \bV$ is the QR decomposition of $\bA$.
+Even with this orthogonality constraint, $\bA$ can still be replaced by $\bA \bU$ in \eqref{eq.model} for any $r_0 \times r_0$ orthogonal matrix $\bU$.
+However the linear space spanned by the columns of $\bA$, denoted by ${\cal C}(\bA)$, can be uniquely determined by \eqref{eq.model} when $\be_t$ is white noise and none of the linear combinations of $\bx_t$ is white noise.
+Then the standard autocovariance-based method is based on the fact that ${\cal C}(\bA)$ can be spanned by the $r_0$ leading eigenvectors, i.e., they correspond to the $r_0$ largest eigenvalues, of $\bOmega_{y}(k)\bOmega_{y}(k)^{\top}$ for any $k\ne 0$.
+Hence the columns of an estimator for ${\bA}$ can be taken as the $r_0$ leading orthonormal eigenvectors of $\widehat{\bM}_1=\sum_{k=1}^{m}\widehat\bOmega_{y}(k)\widehat\bOmega_{y}(k)^{\top}.$ However, such method using the eigenvalue-ratio principle \citep{lam2012factor} often suffers from underestimating the number of factors in practice due to its less effectiveness in separating the common and idiosyncratic components in finite samples, not mentioning the existence of the common factors with different strengths in practice.
+Alternative methods for estimating $r_0$ include the covariance-based eigenvalue-ratio principle \citep{ahn2013eigenvalue}, information criteria \citep{bai2002determining}, and testing-based approaches \citep{onatski2009testing,trapani2018randomized}.
+Despite these advances, determining the number of factors remains challenging in practice and may yield unsatisfactory results.

 In this paper, we propose a novel weight-calibrated method by introducing a $p\times p$ non-negative definite weight matrix $\widehat\bW$ to enhance the separation, thereby improving the performance of the standard autocovariance-based method.
 Specifically, we take the $r_0$ leading orthonormal eigenvectors of matrix